Enhancing Daily Life

 If you have questions about communicating with a person with dementia:

-- Speak slowly and distinctively.
+- Speak slowly and clearly.

 Sign up for our weekly e-newsletterBe prepared for the changes Alzheimer's brings.
 Sign up for our enewsletter and receive tips to help you cope with these changes.
 Subscribe now.

-To help demonstrate the task, point or touch the item you want the individual to use or begin the task for the person.
+- Give visual cues.
+To help demonstrate the task, point or touch the item you want the individual to use.
+Or, begin the task for the person.

-Avoid talking down to the person or talking as if he or she isn’t there.
+- Treat the person with dignity and respect.
+Avoid talking down to the person or as if he or she isn’t there.

 - Approach the person from the front and identify yourself.

 - Encourage nonverbal communication.
 If you don’t understand what is being said, ask the person to point or gesture.

 - Sometimes the emotions being expressed are more important than what is being said.
 Look for the feelings behind words or sounds.